-(1)Tu arriveras quand? a. you.NOM arrive.FUT.2SG when b.
-Quand tu arriveras ? when you.NOM arrive.FUT.2SG Ouand arriveras-tu ? c. when arrive.FUT.2SG-you.NOM d.
-Quand est-ce que tu arriveras when be.PST.3SG.EXPL COMP you.NOM arrive.FUT.2SG C'est quand que e. tu arriveras ?
-EXPL.be.PST.3SG when COMP you.NOM arrive.FUT.2SG f.
+- (1) a.
+Tu arriveras quand? you.NOM arrive.FUT.2SG when - b.
+Quand tu arriveras ? when you.NOM arrive.FUT.2SG - c.
+Quand arriveras-tu when arrive.FUT.2SG-you.NOM - d.
+Quand est-ce que tu arriveras ? when be.PST.3SG.EXPL COMP you.NOM arrive.FUT.2SG - e.
+C'est quand que tu arriveras ?
+EXPL.be.PST.3SG when COMP you.NOM arrive.FUT.2SG - f.
 Quand que tu arriveras ? when COMP you.NOM arrive.FUT.2SG All sentences translate to "When will you arrive?"

-Corpus-oriented research has highlighted diachronic change in the use of the main question types, with the in situ variant becoming more and more frequent in French in recent years (more than 50% of productions around the year 2000), and fronting with inversion being used less and less (less than 10% of productions) (Adli, 2015; Hamlaoui, 2009; Thiberge, Badin, & Liégeois, 2021).
-This, however, contradicts what is still found in reference grammars for French such as Riegel, Rellat, and Rioul (2014), where the default interrogative variant is said to be fronting with inversion while in situ sentences and all other variants are deemed "informal varieties", which are purportedly used in spoken French only.
-All in all, more than 15 pages are dedicated to interrogative strategies of French in this book, but so-called "non-standard" variants (i.e. all variants but fronting with inversion) are described on a mere 10 lines of text.
+Corpus-oriented research has highlighted diachronic change in the use of the main question types, with the in situ variant becoming more and more frequent in French in recent years (totalling more than 50% of productions around the year 2000), and fronting with inversion being used less and less (totalling less than 10% of productions) (Adli, 2015; Hamlaoui, 2009; Thiberge, Badin, & Liégeois, 2021).
+This, however, contradicts what is still found in reference grammars for French such as Riegel, Rellat, and Rioul (2014) (i.e., grammars used to develop teaching programs for L1 French children in school curricula), where the default interrogative variant is said to be fronting with inversion while in situ sentences and all other variants are deemed "informal varieties", which are purportedly used in spoken French only.
+In total, more than 15 pages are dedicated to French interrogative strategies in this book, but so-called "non-standard" variants (i.e., all variants but fronting with inversion) are described in a mere 10 lines of text.
+This is not just a niche phenomenon being exaggerated; rather, it must be considered in relation to the proportions of variants found in textbooks intended, for example, for L1 learners of the French language, where inversion is highly present (at least 40%) (Reinhardt, 2019b).
+In these textbooks, inversion is often presented as the 'standard' way of forming interrogatives for children learning how to best use their own language.

-The reasoning with respect to the use of in particular in situ variants that is put forward in Riegel, Rellat, and Rioul (2014) is that inversion is more complex and therefore disfavored when speaking, with a preference for the canonical word order of declarative sentences: Subject-Verb-Object.1 The question of how internally "complex" each variant is, and of whether inversion (VSO order) is indeed more complex than non-inversion (SVO) has been addressed in many syntactic works.
+The reasoning with respect to the use of in particular in situ variants that is presented in Riegel, Rellat, and Rioul (2014) is that inversion is more complex and therefore disfavored when speaking, with a preference for the canonical word order of declarative sentences: Subject-Verb-Object.
+The question of how internally "complex" each variant is, and of whether inversion (VSO order) is indeed more complex than non-inversion (SVO) has been addressed in many syntactic works.
 A common analysis is that the canonical word order (in situ type) is the base order of constituents, from which all other types are derived.
-Generative grammars and the minimalist framework propose a "movement" explanation (Chomsky, 1981; Donati, 2006; Falk, 2012; Kayne, 1981; Ross, 1967; Stockwell, 1977).
-In this perspective, the interrogative element moves from its original position - leaving a trace - into the sentence's left periphery (CP, complementizer phrase), which is assumed to lead to increased complexity of the fronting + inversion question type compared to the others.
-Other frameworks such as HPSG (Sag, 2010) or unification grammars (Abeillé, 2007) have described the phenomenon without movement explanation
+Generative grammars propose a "movement" explanation (Chomsky, 1981; Donati, 2006; Falk, 2012; Kayne, 1981; Ross, 1967; Stockwell, 1977).
+In this perspective, the interrogative element moves from its original position - leaving a trace - into the sentence's left periphery (specifier of the CP, complementizer phrase), which is assumed to lead to increased complexity of the fronted question types compared to in situ, and even more so when a verb-subject inversion occurs.
+Other frameworks such as HPSG (Sag, 2010) or unification grammars (Abeillé, 2007) have described the phenomenon without movement explanations, and in this view frequency alone could, for example, explain the use of the in situ question type.
+The increased derivational complexity of fronted types postulated by some theoretical frameworks (highest for the fronting + inversion, see e.g. Jakubowicz (2011)) and the 'simplification' that the in situ type represents in Riegel, Rellat, and Rioul (2014) is, we believe, relevant here.
+The form put forth as 'standard' could be argued to be cognitively more demanding, which would make it more prestigious to master and use.